GPUOpen-Tools/radeon_gpu_profiler/docs/source/profile_summary.rst

    users to drill down into points of interest.
 See the section entitled :ref:`Zoom Controls<zoom_controls>` for more information.

 In the middle, we find the actual view.
-Each queue applicable to OpenCL (Compute, Copy) gets its own section.
+Each queue applicable to OpenCL or HIP (Compute, Copy) gets its own section.
 Note that command buffers are visualized using two shades of the same color.
 The lighter shade represents time spent prior to reaching the GPU, and the darker shade represents actual execution.